litepalette/litepalette.github.io/_drafts/2020-05-10-cosmotechnics.md

 We associate

-Anthropological cosmologies refer to the schema in which a particular culture finds order in the universe, within their relative sphere.
 In the talk given by xxx, he says how his grandparents talk refer to Java as the edge of the world.

 Taken seriously, a thoughtful consideration of how every person is embodying different kinds of universes within them, can perhaps